srdbolla506/flutter_stage_OTT/README.md

 10) A toggle button on the list screen to change grid items from all movies to favorite and  vice versa is implemented.

 11) API key details are in assets/.env file.
+Use you own api_key.
+This api_key is invalid.

 The following are the screenshots of the app: